This travel guide was prepared by: international trading company

 As I said, we are still not experts for this area.
 I am sure that even people who live her for years will still find new things to discover.

 We begin our little tour in Mattawa which is part of the old tourist region "Near North".
-But there are no borders and we recommend to visit the "Near North".
+But there are no borders and we recommend to visit Mattawa and the area around it.
 You will find more about it in our Internet travel guide.
+Just click at "Northeastern Ontario".

 The "Trans Canada Highway" will guide you along the Ottawa River.